Refill RX Pharmacy, Inc. v Global Liberty Ins. Co. of NY (2019 NY Slip Op 51702(U))

 Global Liberty Insurance, Appellant.

 Law Office of Jason Tenenbaum, P.C.
 (Jason Tenenbaum of counsel), for appellant.
-Law Office of John Gallagher, PLLC (John Gallagher of counsel), for respondent (no brief filed).
+Law Offices of Ilona Finkelshteyn, P.C.
+(Marina Josovich of counsel), for respondent.

-Appeal from an order of the Civil Court of the City of New York, Kings County (Andrew S. Borrok, J.), entered July 6, 2017.
-The order, insofar as appealed from, denied defendant’s cross motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Robin S. Garson, J.), entered May 10, 2017.
+The order, insofar as appealed from as limited by the brief, granted plaintiff’s motion for summary judgment.
+The notice of appeal from the order is deemed a notice of appeal from a judgment of that court entered December 12, 2017 awarding plaintiff the principal sum of $1,501.92 (see CPLR 5501 [c]).

 ENTER: